-Evelina had more than a budding interest—flowers were her passion.
 The same is true of all the owners of Winterthur.
-Each generation built on the work of their predecessors, preferring a garden that made the most of the natural landscape.
+Each generation built on the work of its predecessors, all preferring a garden that made the most of the natural landscape.

 The Big Ideas Behind the Winterthur Garden

-The most formally landscaped and gardened areas at Winterthur are those closest to the house.
+The most formally landscaped and gardened areas at Winterthur are those closest to the house designed by du Pont and his dear friend Marian Cruger Coffin, the first woman in the country to own a landscape architecture firm.
 As you move farther away, the tame, cultivated garden gives way to the freer Wild Garden style.

-William Robinson’s book The Wild Garden stimulated a new type of garden design in Great Britain, Ireland, and America at the turn of the 20th century.
+The Wild Garden, a book by William Robinson, inspired a new type of garden design in Great Britain, Ireland, and America at the turn of the 20th century.
 An idea that appealed to large landowners such as du Pont, the Wild Garden realizes gardening on a broad scale, “placing perfectly hardy exotic plants under condition where they will thrive.”

 At Winterthur, “Color is the thing that really counts more than any other,” du Pont said.
-The flora here, mainly naturalized exotics planted in large drifts and grouped with other plants that harmonize in color and form, is arranged to appear as if it grew spontaneously.
+The flora, mainly naturalized exotics planted in large drifts and grouped with other plants that harmonize in color and form, is arranged to appear as if it grew spontaneously.

-The garden encompasses the estate, with carefully designed views in every direction.
-The woodlands and meadows are as crucial to the views as the formally planted areas.
+The garden includes the broader the estate, with carefully designed views in every direction.
+The woodlands and meadows are as crucial to the vistas as the formally planted areas.
 The paths, curving with the contours of the land and passing around trees, draw walkers in.

 H. F. du Pont as Master Gardener

-After gardening at Winterthur for almost seventy years, the Garden Club of America awarded du Pont its Medal of Honor in 1956, proclaiming him “one of the best, even the best, gardener this country has ever produced.”
+After gardening at Winterthur for almost seventy years, du Pont was awarded with Garden Club of America Medal of Honor in 1956.
+The club proclaimed him “one of the best, even the best, gardener this country has ever produced.”
 The award noted the garden’s woodland layers, which du Pont had opened to create beautiful vistas.

 “The woodland trees under planted with a profusion of native wildflowers and rhododendron, acre upon acre of dogwood, great banks of azaleas, lilies and peonies, iris and other rare specimens from many lands, each planted with taste and discrimination, each known, loved and watched, looking as though placed there by nature, forms one of the great gardens.”